-Facebook’s statement regarding the decision change also said, “Because of its status as an iconic image of historical importance, the value of permitting sharing outweighs the value of protecting the community by removal, so we have decided to reinstate the image on Facebook where we are aware it has been removed.”>Limits of Live Video
+Facebook’s statement regarding the decision change also said, “Because of its status as an iconic image of historical importance, the value of permitting sharing outweighs the value of protecting the community by removal, so we have decided to reinstate the image on Facebook where we are aware it has been removed.”

 A relatively new feature of the site, the “Live” tool allows users to instantly stream video and broadcast their actions in real time.
 People use the tool for a variety of activities, from daily vlogging to sharing their opinion or a fun activity.
 However, recent events shown on live videos have caused people to question if there should be limits and controls to what Facebook users can stream or if warnings for disturbing images should be placed before sensitive videos.

 Three men were recently shot while posting a Facebook Live video, with their deaths shown on the stream.
 The video shows three men hanging out in a car and having a good time, when all of the sudden a gunman approaches and shoots them.
 The nearly hour-long video shows the response to the scene, including paramedics examining the victims.
 The video is now evidence in the investigation and had nearly half a million views in the 24 hours after it was posted.
 Multiple other Facebook Live videos have shown shootings or deaths from police activity, including a video streamed by a woman in Minnesota that started after her fiancé was shot by a police officer and ended with his death.
 A few of these videos have even led to riots in cities across the United States.